dilipthelip/ApacheKafka/README.md

 # ApacheKafka

 This tutorial is created is based on the tutorial from PluralSight.
-This README is totally based on Windows OS.

 [KafkaMustLookLink](https://kafka.apache.org/0100/documentation.html)